Updated: Aug 26

 What do I see instead?

 A beautiful mess.
-Signs of togetherness, of childhood in motion.
+Signs of togetherness.
 Of caring.
 Lessons learned.
 Time spent thinking about me and others.
 Family traditions.
 A warm home.
 Good intentions, good fortune.

 And maybe a pair of PJs that will bring me comfort all year long.